Summer is our favourite day of the year.

 Free State Kitchen

 Despite being just a few yards from the main dining area, the outside has a completely different feel to it.
 The surrounding area is so neat and tidy we wouldn’t be surprised if some maverick pensioners broke in after hours for a game of bowls.
 At night the whole garden is lit up by golden lights that look like stars so there is a reason to go during the day and return in the night or better still, never leave in the first place.

 Address: 1 Maryland St, Liverpool L1 9DE

 Goodness Gracious Roof Garden

 Arguably one of the most beautiful spaces in Liverpool to get a drink.
 On the rooftop of Oh Me Oh My, the whole building is a secret.
 So much so you can only speak about it whilst whispering.
-The cocktails are fantastic but people come for the awe-inspiring views.
+The drinks are fantastic but people come for the awe-inspiring views.
 The Royal Liver Building is quite literally a stone’s throw away and The Three Graces feel almost touchable.
 If you fancy a breathtaking and unique snapshot of our city with some great drinks, head to Goodness Gracious as soon as possible.